top of page

-The Sustainable Development Goals (SDGs), which the United Nations and its member states have committed to, are the UN system's compass in responding to humanity's most pressing challenges.
-As a delegate to the UN Science, Technology and Innovation Forum for the SDGs, I seek to mainstream the role of technology entrepreneurship and human-centered design towards the achievement of the SDGs.
+The Sustainable Development Goals (SDGs), which the United Nations and its member states have committed to, serve as the UN system's compass for addressing humanity's most pressing challenges.
+As a delegate to the UN Science, Technology, and Innovation Forum for the SDGs, I contribute insights on how AI and deep tech innovation can help accelerate progress toward the SDGs.

-The sustainable development and climate agenda became officially the top UN priority during the early to mid-2010s.
-Back then, I served as the Representative of AEGEE at the United Nations and my work on sustainable development was tied to the Rio+20 Sustainable Development Summit (the largest event in UN history), and on the institutional process that led to it and the successive UN COPs.
+The sustainable development agenda became officially the top UN priority during the early to mid-2010s.
+Back then, I served as the Representative of AEGEE at the United Nations and my work on sustainable development was tied to the Rio+20 Sustainable Development Summit (the largest event in UN history until then), and on the institutional process that led to the summit.

 While the outcome text negotiated in Rio was not satisfactory, a number of impactful initiatives were created in the months leading to Rio+20 and at the summit.
 In Rio, governments agreed to a series of commitments to sustainable development, including more than $513 billion funds.